Customer health scores play a critical role in the success of any company.

 And remember, with the right tools in place, staying on top of customer health is easier than ever before.

-For more information on how your organization can streamline its customer health initiatives and avoid churn, check out our Customer Success Playbook to Avoid Excessive Churn.
+For more information on how your organization can streamline its customer health initiatives and avoid churn, check out How Gainsight Refined Their Customer Health Scorecards in the New Economic Climate.